FreePBX/framework/README.md

 * [Pear Console::Getopt] - This is a PHP implementation of "getopt" supporting both short and long options.
 License PHP License
 * [jQuery] - A multi-browser JavaScript library designed to simplify the client-side scripting of HTML.
 License MIT
 * [jQueryUI] - jQuery UI is a JavaScript library that provides abstractions for low-level interaction and animation, advanced effects and high-level, themeable widgets, built on top of the jQuery JavaScript library, that can be used to build interactive web applications.
 License MIT
-* [dialparties.agi] - Ported to PHP by the FreePBX community, Originally by Zac Sprackett.
-License GPL
 * [CDR (Call Detail Records) Application] - Orignally by Arezqui Belaid, License GPL (depends on JPGraph which is QPL)
-* [spandsp] - Originally by Steve Underwood, License GPL
 * [CssMin] - A (simple) css minifier with benefits.
 By Joe Scylla, Copyright (c) 2008 - 2010.
 License MIT
 * [Codeigniter helpers/librarires] - Copyright (c) 2008 - 2011, EllisLab, Inc., All rights reserved.
 License GPL